woky/pebble/README.md

 # The Pebble service manager

+FORTUNE

+QOTD:
+	"Everything I am today I owe to people, whom it is now to late to punish."

 _Take control of your internal daemons!_

 **Pebble** helps you to orchestrate a set of local service processes as an organized set.